vivliostyle/vivliostyle.js/README.md

 # Vivliostyle UI

-Vivliostyle UI is a UI component which can be used with with [Vivliostyle Engine](https://github.com/vivliostyle/vivliostyle.js).
+Vivliostyle UI is a UI component which can be used with with [Vivliostyle core engine](https://github.com/vivliostyle/vivliostyle.js).

 ## Bug reports & feature requests